Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 guides the analysis process.

-Motivates children, creates a sense of success; emphasizes the social and personal importance of what has been achieved.
+Motivates children, creates a feeling of success; emphasizes the social and personal importance of what has been achieved.

-They participate in the collective analysis of the project, evaluate their role, analyze the completed project, find out the reasons for success and failure.
+Participate in a collective analysis of the project, evaluate their role, analyze the completed project, find out the reasons for successes and failures.

-Conduct an analysis of the achievement of the goal.
+Analyze the achievements of the set goal.
 They draw conclusions.

 5. Presentation of results